JeremyDomingos/JeremyDomingos/README.md

 I'm currently studying Cybersecuirty with a focus on penetration testing, vulenrabilty assements and forsenic anaylysis.
 Currently I am enrolled in Google Cybersecuirty Certification Course, EC-Council Cybersecuirty Mastery and Harvard Univeristy's CS50.
 I enjoy building things and exploring new technologies.
 This GitHub repository serves as a portfolio of my projects and contributions.

 Contact Me
-If you'd like to connect or just gove some much needed advice, feel free to reach out:
+If you'd like to connect or provide any suggestions and advice, feel free to reach out:

 Email: codejeremydomingos@gmail.com